-Following an arrest for DUI, you will likely confiscate your driver’s license be given either a pink or yellow sheet of paper that reads ADMIN PER SE/IMPLIED CONSENT AFFIDAVIT at the top.
-Importantly, this Affidavit contains an Order of Suspension that begins 15 days after your arrest.
+In other words, following an arrest for DUI, police will likely confiscate your driver’s license and you will be given either a pink or yellow sheet of paper that reads ADMIN PER SE/IMPLIED CONSENT AFFIDAVIT at the top.

 Request a Hearing

-Our DUI lawyers can help you request a hearing with MVD to challenge the suspension of your driver’s license or give you more time until the suspension starts.
+A DUI lawyer can help you request a hearing with MVD to challenge the suspension of your driver’s license or give you more time to have your full driving privileges intact until the admin per se or implied consent suspension starts.

 If you mail your hearing request, MVD will add an additional three (3) days to the filing period.